shelly-hub/credit-risk-classification/README.md

 ## Summary
 Overall, both models result in similar results, high accuracy for predicting loan status.

 However, since there is a class imbalance, as the ratio of value counts for high-risk loan is only 3% of total dataset, hence it is important to observe both precison and recall scores.
-Considering both recall and precision scores for high-risk loan is reasonably good, especially recall scores is at 91%, it can be concluded that simple linear regession model can be used for predicting potential loan borrowers.
+Recall scores are more highly considered as company do not want to make false predictions for false negative borrowers whom in real life already has huge debt.
+Thus, with recall scores being at 91%, it is considered a good prediction.
+In conclusion, simple linear regession model can be used for predicting potential loan borrowers.